CGurity/SDA/en/_activities/0103-Data mapping and classification.md

 Estimated time: 90 min

 ### Justification
-The main idea of this activity is to complete the information about the organization, and thus redirect it towards its sensitivity.
-In the process, the bases that will easily allow the construction of the first security policies for the organization will be established.
+The main idea of this activity is to map all the information the organization handles and assess its sensitivity level.
+In the process, the foundations that will allow the construction of the first security policies for the organization will be established.

 ### Input data
 * Stakeholder map.